sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ### Set up SharePoint agents as an Azure resource

 To use pay-as-you-go billing, you need to first set up agents in SharePoint  as a resource in Azure.
-That resource is used whenever a user without a Copilot license uses a SharePoint agent.
+That resource is used whenever a user without a Microsoft 365 Copilot license uses a SharePoint agent.

 #### Prerequisites to set up SharePoint agents as a resource in Azure